madcreeper7611/MadCreepers-Balance/README.md

 - Skunk Punk Zombie now has 500 health instead of 400.
 - Jurassic Zombies now have a base health of 300 instead of 200 but have a walk speed of 0.175 instead of 0.22
 - Fossilhead Zombie now has 2000 health instead of 1990.
-- Jurassic Bully now has 1500 health instead of 1100.
+- Jurassic Bully now has 1500 health instead of 1100 and cannot be devoured by chomper.
 - Jurassic Imp now has 100 health instead of 95.
-- Jurassic Rockpuncher now has 2500 health instead of 2470.
+- Jurassic Rockpuncher now has 2500 health instead of 2470 and cannot be devoured by chomper.
 - Arbiter - Model X now has 4500 health instead of 4000.
 - All-Star Zombie now has 1800 health instead of 1100 and has a walk speed of 0.24 instead of 0.16.
-- Zombonis now have 2000 health instead of 1100.
+- Zombonis now have 2000 health instead of 1100 and are immune to all knockback.
 - Bobsled team now has 400 health instead of 390.
 - All gargantuars now have 5400 health (besides for the Jurassic Marsh one which now has 7200 health, as well as the Kongfu Bronzes, with Bronze of Toughness having 8900 health, and Bronze of Hook and Bronze of Qigong having 7400 health) and are also immune to knockback from Primal Peashooter, Scaredy-shroom, and Holly Knight.
 - Treasure Yeti now has 1500 health instead of 700.